esa/pagmo/doc/sphinx/tutorials/getting_started_with_hyper_volumes.rst

   ref_point = (2,2)
   hv.compute(r=ref_point)  # Returns 3.25 as an answer

-We will refer to each point by it's position on X axis, e.g. first point is the point (0,1), fourth point is (1.5, 0.75) etc.
+We will refer to each point by it's position on the x-axis, e.g. first point is the point (0,1), fourth point is (1.5, 0.75) etc. The plot below shows you the overall geometry of the example with the reference point painted red.

 .. image:: ../images/tutorials/hv_front_2d_simple.png
   :width: 750px